lucascharlesz/backend_api/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+After downloading the project, you must run rails dev:setup in order to get the database populated with placeholder info for testing.

 Things you may want to cover: